 known as the Community Center, have been an integral part in the lives

-of many Brookline families for over sixty years.
+of many Brookline families for over seventy years.

 The current recreation building

 replaced an old farmhouse that had been in use since 1947.
 Prior to that,